 - Advanced pharmacology

-The Board recognizes the following categories:- CNS – Clinical Nurse Specialist
+The Board recognizes the following categories:

-- CRNA – Certified Registered Nurse Anesthetist
+- CRNA (Certified Registered Nurse Anesthetist)

-- CNM – Certified Nurse Midwife
+- CNM (Certified Nurse Midwife)

 - The NBCRNA (National Board on Certification and Recertification of Nurse Anesthetists), which recognizes the Certified Registered Nurse Anesthetist (CRNA).